blazkoval/_uois/gql_events_simple/README.md

 # ISDatabase
 Database backend for university site.
-Project is based on SQLAlchemy and GraphQL (strawberry federated).
+Project is based on SQLAlchemy and GraphQL.
 <br/><br/>
 This project contains only SQLAlchemy models and GraphQL endpoint to provide data from the postgres database running in separate container.
 To successfully start this application you need to have a running postgres database (for instance in docker container).
 <br/><br/>